2011 FIM Superstock 1000 Cup

-The 2011 FIM Superstock 1000 Cup was the thirteen season of the FIM Superstock 1000 Cup, the seventh held under this name.
+The 2011 FIM Superstock 1000 Cup was the thirteenth season of the FIM Superstock 1000 Cup, the seventh held under this name.
 The championship, a support class to the Superbike World Championship at its European rounds, used 1000 cc motorcycles and was reserved for riders between 16 and 26 years of age.
 The season was contested over ten races, beginning at TT Circuit Assen on 17 April and ending at Algarve International Circuit on 16 October.